REPORT FROM UUA TRUSTEE - FLORIDA & MID-SOUTH DISTRICTS

 b.
 Melcher Book Award

-This award goes to a book published in the prior year that is judged to be
+This award goes to a book published in the prior year that is judged to

 the most significant contribution to religious liberalism.
 This year the